 The Masters Program

 The MASW Masters program is the most recognizable and credible woodworking certificate program in America.
-To date, there have been nearly 400 people complete the program—which is incredible!
+To date, there have been over 400 people complete the program—which is incredible!

 MASW is not a project school, but rather a technique school.
 With our diversity of workshops, it’s possible to put together a curriculum with mainstream topics taught by the best craftspeople of modern time.
 Workshops are balanced throughout the year to help fit your busy lifestyle.
 Simply choose dates, instructors and specific topics that best suit your needs.
 Time is not a factor; you can work at your own pace and at any time—this is “personalized education” at its best!